EEOB-BioData/BCB546X-R/_episodes/04-data-structures-part1.md

 #### Names {#vector-names}

-You can name elements in a vector in three ways: \index{attributes|names}
+You can name elements in a vector in three ways:

 * When creating it: